sourcegraph/sourcegraph-public-snapshot/doc/user/search/structural.md

 "exclude": [:[items]]
 ```

-matches all parts of a JSON document that have a member `"exclude"` where the value is a list of items.
+matches all parts of a JSON document that have a member `"exclude"`, where the value is a list of items.

 [See it live on Sourcegraph's code](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24++%27%22exclude%22:+%5B:%5Bitems%5D%5D%27+lang:json&patternType=structural)